Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

-To prove the following theorem, let us recall reduction system graphs for simplices of $\calc(S)$, which were introduced in \cite{v}.
+To prove the following lemma, let us recall reduction system graphs for simplices of $\calc(S)$, which were introduced in \cite{v}.
 Let $S=S_{g, p}$ be a surface with $3g+p-4>0$, and let $\tau$ be a simplex of $\calc(S)$.
-The {\it reduction system graph} $G(\tau)$ is then defined as follows: Vertices of $G(\tau)$ are given by components of $S_{\tau}$.
-Edges of $G(\tau)$ are given by curves in $\tau$.
+The {\it reduction system graph} $G(\tau)$ is then defined as follows: Vertices of $G(\tau)$ are components of $S_{\tau}$.
+Edges of $G(\tau)$ are curves in $\tau$.
 The two ends of the edge corresponding to a curve $c$ in $\tau$ are defined to be vertices corresponding to components of $S_{\tau}$ which lie in the left and right hand sides of $c$ in $S$.
 Note that $G(\tau)$ may have a loop.
 The reader should consult \cite{v} for basics of reduction system graphs.

-Given a group $\Gamma$ and an element $x\in \Gamma$, let us denote by $Z_{\Gamma}(x)$ the centralizer of $x$ in $\Gamma$ and denote by $Z(\Gamma)$ the center of $\Gamma$.
-The following result for closed surfaces is announced in \cite{farb-ivanov} and is proved in \cite{v-t}.